splunk/public-o11y-docs/infrastructure/infrastructure.rst

 An integration is a configurable component of Observability Cloud that connects Observability Cloud to a third-party service.
 Most integrations connect third-party data services, but Observability Cloud also offers SSO and notification integrations.
 You can configure integrations in Observability Cloud to collect metrics from your infrastructure.
 If you also want to collect logs and traces from your infrastructure and services, see the :ref:`get-started-get-data-in` guide.

 Each integration walks you through a step-by-step process to collect supported data types.
-To configure an integration for any data source, select :strong:`Navigation menu > Data Management`.
+To configure an integration for any data source, select :strong:`Navigation menu > Data Management > Available integrations`.

 The following steps describe how to configure integrations that collect metrics from your infrastructure.